Add a vertical touch to your container garden by growing climbing plants for containers. Must see Best Vines for Containers!

-Butterfly pea is a tropical vine and grows best in USDA Zones 10 and 11.
+Butterfly pea is a tropical vine.
 In a cold temperate zone, grow this perennial as an annual.
 Plant it in a medium to a large sized container with a trellis to climb on from the initial stage.

 Moonflower is a fantastic night blooming plant with large trumpet-shaped fragrant flowers.
 Place the pot near your patio or bedroom window to enjoy its fragrance in the night but make sure the place receives morning sun and light afternoon shade.
 Deadhead or remove the spent blooms to encourage more flowers.

 Asarina, which is also known as climbing snapdragon, is perfect for growing in containers as it seldom exceeds the height of 8–10 feet.
 Many hybrid cultivars are available in the shade of different colors.
 You can also use this vine in hanging baskets or as a ground cover.
 Asarina is a more warm climate plant and often grown as an annual in temperate.

 Grow sweet peas in warm zones in fall and winter.
 In temperates, plant this fragrant vine in spring or summer.
 When growing in containers choose bush type varieties.

 Sweet autumn clematis vine forms masses of amazingly fragrant flowers from late summer to fall (autumn).
 You can grow this vine diversely in both the cold and warm climates (USDA Zones 4-9).
 Also, in subtropical and tropical climates if shade from afternoon sun is provided.

 24. Snail Vine

 This beautiful tropical vine has rare snail-like fragrant flowers that are white in the beginning and later unfurl to lavender pink.
 However, it’s easy to grow snail vine in non-tropical zones, but the plant dies in winter and returns again in the spring.

 To get best vines for your containers, reach us at Urbanplants.co.in